JoseLuisSR/springboot-activemq/point-to-point/README.md

 different security, availability and performance policies to achieve Non functional requirements.

 Consumers connect to ActiveMQ and receive messages from queue.
-These are using JMS to do it, ActiveMQ supports [Support Multi-protocols](https://activemq.apache.org/cross-language-clients) also.
+These are using JMS to do it, ActiveMQ [Support Multi-protocols](https://activemq.apache.org/cross-language-clients) also.
 It has the logic to process the messages and execute business logic, also can produce response message and put on ActiveMQ queue to reply origin producer.

 ## Projects

-This is a set of spring boot projects with different capabilities:
+In each project you can find more detail about set up and use ActiveMQ from spring boot.

-* Producer: Set up embedded ActiveMQ on Spring Boot, exposes RestFUL end-points to put messages (JMS and custom objects) on queue through JMS API.
+* [Producer](https://github.com/JoseLuisSR/springboot-activemq/tree/master/point-to-point/producer): Set up embedded ActiveMQ on Spring Boot, exposes RestFUL end-points to put messages (JMS and custom objects) on queue through JMS API.

-* Consumer: Spring boot application that connect to ActiveMQ and receive the messages through queues listeners using JMS API.
+* [Consumer](https://github.com/JoseLuisSR/springboot-activemq/tree/master/point-to-point/consumer): Spring boot application that connect to ActiveMQ and receive the messages through queues listeners using JMS API.

 One application can be either producer and consumer at the same time and use embedded ActiveMQ also.

-In each project you can find more detail about set up and use ActiveMQ from spring boot application to produce and consume messages.